WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 $\max_{1 \leq j \leq d}
 \E\big[\left| \sum_{i=1}^n X_{i j} \right|\big] \leq \sqrt{n\sigma^2}$.
-However in order to put the maximum inside the sum, we will need greater control on the tails of the summands, achieved by imposing the almost sure bound.
+However in order to put the maximum inside the sum, we will need finer control on the tails of the summands, attained by imposing the almost sure bound.
 Note that we do not make any assumptions on dependencies between different values of $j$.
 However, as we will see later, a useful heuristic is that